poojaram/ML-model/README.md

 # Notebook set 5
-In this notebook set, you will learn the foundational concepts associated with **Logistic Regression** as a statistical classification tool, and implement a model.
+In this notebook, you will learn the foundational concepts associated with **Machine Learning**, and implement a model.
+We'll (mostly) go through this notebook together in class and lab.